 Fortunately for the Union, the newly-laid transatlantic telegraph cable was inoperable, which helped to cool tensions.
 By the time correspondence reached each side of the Atlantic, both parties had more level heads when considering the events and media exuberance and outrage had died down.

 As Britain delivered its response, it also made it abundantly clear that it was prepared to go to war over the slight.
-Eleven thousand troops were deployed to Canada with the intention of sending more and the naval squadron in the region was reinforced.
+Parliament even deployed troops to Canada and reinforced the naval squadron in the region.2

 The Union knew that war with Britain while attempting to put down the Confederate rebellion would be a disaster.
 Northern jubilance over the capture quickly turned solemn as they decided how to respond.